moatazemadnaeem/Advanced_Microservices_Website/README.md

 # Advanced_Microservices_Website

-## breif overview about the website
+## brief overview about the website
 it is advanced e-commerce microservices website using next-js node-js mongo-js and express-js with authentication handling payments and expiration for an order all of this done with docker